k-eunji/sweden_England_qf/README.md

-# UEFA Women's EURO 2025:  Can You Win Without the Ball?
-Norway vs Italy, a Clash of Counterattack Styles
+# UEFA Women's EURO 2025: The Defending Champions Almost Fell… But England Survived

-This project uses key metrics and match data to predict whether Norway or Italy will advance to the semifinlas in the UEFA Women’s EURO 2025.
+This project explores how England beat Sweden in the UEFA Women’s EURO 2025.
+By examining key metrics and match data, I analyzed the result.

 ---